 Teddy Keizer accomplishes his goals.
-Today, his goal is to improve the quality of life for families in Oregon by championing universal health coverage, stable school funding, smaller K-12 class sizes, and the protection of our water, wildlife, and forests.
+Today, his goal is to improve the quality of life for families in Oregon by championing a public option for health coverage, stable school funding, smaller K-12 class sizes, and the protection of our water, wildlife, and forests.

-Born in Coos Bay, Teddy is a seventh generation Oregonian whose ancestor, Thomas Dove Keizer, led a wagon train over the Oregon Trail in 1843, and later had Keizer, Oregon, named after his homestead.
-Teddy left Oregon to attend Brown University, where he studied geology, biology, and political science and served as student body president.
-Following graduation Teddy helped developed Patrick Kennedy’s environmental platform in his successful run for Congress.
+Born in Coos Bay, Teddy is a seventh generation Oregonian whose ancestor, Thomas Dove Keizer, led a wagon train over the Oregon Trail in 1843, and later had Keizer, Oregon named after his homestead.
+Teddy attended Brown University, and upon graduation he began his work in politics by helping to develop Patrick Kennedy's environmental platform in his successful run for Congress.

-Teddy’s passion for the outdoors and wilderness conservation as well as his desire to bring people together to achieve a common goal led him to take on a new challenge -- setting the speed record for climbing all 55 of Colorado’s 14,000-foot peaks.
-Teddy trained for two years, organized a dedicated crew to support him on the trail, and set a world record that remains unbroken.
-Teddy went on to set world records in the Adirondacks and Catskills in New York, the Barkley Marathon in Tennessee (one of the most difficult 100-mile foot races in the world), and Vermont’s Long Trail.
-As a tribute to Bob Marshall, a founder of the wilderness preservation movement, Teddy partnered with Duofold outdoor clothing company to complete a 50-kilometer hike in each state in 75 days.
+Teddy's passion for the outdoors and wilderness conservation and his desire to bring people together to achieve a common goal led him to break eight world records in mountain climbing and ultrarunning.
+In 2000, he set the speed record for climbing all 55 of Colorado's 14,000-foot peaks, a world record that remains unbroken.
+Teddy also set records in the Adirondacks and Catskills in New York, the Barkley Marathons in Tennessee, and Vermont's Long Trail.
+He also completed a 50-kilometer hike in each state in less than 75 days.

-This past summer, Teddy and his wife Ann, who teaches eighth grade in Portland, were married at Kruger’s Farm on Sauvie Island.
-Today, Teddy can be found going door to door in the district to meet the citizens of inner Southeast Portland and hear their concerns.
+Teddy and his wife Ann, who teaches eighth grade in Portland, have two young children.
+Today, Teddy can be found going door to door in the district to meet the citizens of inner Southeast and Northeast Portland to hear their concerns.

 Teddy invites you to help him bring about a new era of progressivism and achieve lasting benefits for all Oregonians.